Petrous apex chondrosarcoma

 No other mass lesion.
 The remainder of the brain is normal.
 No evidence of demyelination.

-Large right extra-axial mass probably centred on the posterior right cavernous sinus.
-The lesion is not typical for any single pathology and hence carries a differential diagnosis of atypical meningioma, atypical trigeminal schwannoma, haemangiomapericytoma or cavernous haemangioma.
+Large right extra-axial mass probably centered on the posterior right cavernous sinus.
+The lesion is not typical for any single pathology and hence carries a differential diagnosis of atypical meningioma, atypical trigeminal schwannoma, haemangiomapericytoma or cavernous hemangioma.
 Alternative less likely diagnoses, as the lesion shows some features of a chondroid lesion, is a chondroma or chondrosarcoma of the clivus and right posterior clinoid process.

 Further assessment with CT and CTA is advised to A) assess for osseous involvement and B) confirm the relationship with the ICA.